przemek06/online-shop-microservices/README.md

 * Admin can list all the orders and ordered item, and delete them

 ### To do
-* There is a problem with files in notification-service, which causes it to not work correctly.
+* There might be a problem with mail sending in notification service.